delmic/odemis/doc/develop/acq.rst

 most of the streams are also inheriting from one of the extra abstract classes:
 OpticalStream, EMStream, CLStream, SpectrumStream, TemporalSpectrumStream, ARStream.

+**.name:**

+A string VA containing the name of the stream.
+It has no effect on the behaviour, it is just an indication for the user of what the stream is used for.

+**.acquisitionType:**
+A VA containing a ``MD_AT_*`` to describe in fine details the type of acquisition the stream is used for, from a user's perspective.

 **.raw:**

 List of DataArray containing the latest raw data acquired by the Stream.